XeronOwO/cangjie-dependency-injection/README.md

 ## Special Thanks

-Special thanks to the Cangjie Development Team and the group members of the Cangjie Hongmeng Native Application Development Exchange Group for their help.
+Special thanks to the Cangjie Development Team and the group members of the Cangjie HarmonyOS Application Development Exchange Group for their help.